Learning Relevant Contextual Variables Within Bayesian Optimization: Contextual Bayesian Optimization (CBO)

-In the CBO setting, we sequentially observe the context variables, and choose the design variables in response to this observation.
-More precisely, at iteration $t+1$, a context vector $\z_{t+1}$ is observed (assumed to have been drawn from a distribution $p(\z)$), and the optimal design $\x_{t+1}^{\star}$ is such that
+In the CBO setting, we first observe the context variables, and then choose the design variables accordingly.
+More precisely, at iteration $t+1$, a context vector $\z_{t+1}$ is observed, assumed to have been drawn from an unknown distribution $p(\z)$, and the optimal design $\x_{t+1}^{\star}$ is such that

-Given $\z_{t+1}$ and the previous $t$ observations $\D_t$, the next candidate design point $\x_{t+1}$ is selected using the Upper Confidence Bound (UCB) acquisition function~\citep{srinivas_ucb} :
+Given $\z_{t+1}$ and the previous $t$ observations $\D_t$, the next candidate design $\x_{t+1}$ is selected using the Upper Confidence Bound (UCB) acquisition~function $\alpha$~\citep{srinivas_ucb}: